YOU MUST FILE FAFSA BY DEADLINE DATE IN ORDER TO APPLY FOR GCU NEED BASED FINANCIAL AID

 You will be contacted by NJ Higher Education Student Assistance Authority HESAA by either email or postcard.
 You must reply to these contacts as soon as possible.
 You will be provided a website to be used to enter this data.
 If the answer is zero please place a zero in the field.
 A blank will be considered incomplete.

 Upon receiving an Award letter from the Office of Financial Aid review it carefully and notify us at email@example.com if you would like to decrease, increase or decline any of your loans.
-If a file has been selected for verification by the Federal Government students, parents, and stepparents must submit signed copies of federal income tax forms (including all schedules, partnership tax returns and schedules, and S-corporation tax returns.
+If a file has been selected for verification by the Federal Government students, parents, and stepparents must submit signed copies of federal income tax forms (including all schedules, partnership tax returns and schedules, and S-corporation tax return

 After reviewing application materials, the Office of Student Financial Aid may determine that additional information is needed.
 The office will contact you to request any additional documentation needed to process your aid application.
 If you receive a request for additional information, respond promptly to avoid delaying your application.